Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 What Is an Upper Circuit in Stock Trading?

-When a stock hits this upper limit:
+When a stock hits the upper circuit level:

-Trading may pause temporarily.
+Trading activity may temporarily pause

 Why Do Stock Exchanges Use Circuit Limits?